Skip to Content

 No runtime dependencies

 @wire-ui/react, @wire-ui/vue, and @wire-ui/solid all ship with zero runtime dependencies.
 The only peer dependency is the host framework itself (React, Vue, or SolidJS).
-This minimizes the attack surface — there are no transitive dependencies that could introduce supply chain vulnerabilities.
+This minimizes the attack surface — there are no transitive dependencies that could introduce supply-chain vulnerabilities.

-No CSS or external resources
+No external resources

 No eval or dynamic code execution